S&P 500, Dow close at new highs as Facebook set to start heavy earnings week - NewsBreak

 S&P 500, Dow close at new highs as Facebook set to start heavy earnings week

-NEW YORK, Oct 25 (Reuters) - The Dow Industrials and S&P 500 closed at record highs on Monday, as earnings season kicked in to high gear in one of the heaviest reporting weeks of the quarter with bellwethers in multiple sectors poised to announce results.
+NEW YORK (Reuters) - The Dow Industrials and S&P 500 closed at record highs on Monday, as earnings season kicked in to high gear in one of the heaviest reporting weeks of the quarter with bellwethers in multiple sectors poised to announce results.

 While the Dow and S&P hit new highs, the Nasdaq outperformed on the day, buoyed by gains in Tesla and PayPal, and the tech-heavy index stands less than 1% away from a record.